mikaelkindborg/VimanaCode/design_overview.md

 Conditionals, for example, are not in the interpreter, but defined as primitives, which are completely customizable.

-Primitives does not evaluate their arguments, which means that one can do similar things as with Lisp macros.
-You can easily introducde new constructs with their own syntax.
+Primitives do not evaluate their arguments, which means that one can do similar things as with Lisp macros.
+You can easily introduce new constructs with their own syntax.

-But the postfix notation is deeply rooted in the interpreter, and even though you can create "syntactic sugar" to make it look more "prefix" I have avoided this.
-It is unusual outside the world of the Forth family to use Reverse Polish Notation, but it is interesting to take this to its fill extent, so to speak.
+The postfix notation is deeply rooted in the interpreter, and even though you can create "syntactic sugar" to make it look more "prefix", I have avoided this.
+It is unusual outside of the Forth language family to use Reverse Polish Notation, but it is an interesting experiment to take this to its full extent, so to speak.

 ## More to Come